About Jianshui Zitao Pottery

 The raw materials of each studio are based on their own needs and firing experience.

-After the ore is extracted from the mountain, it is crushed into powder, making it more soluble in water.
+After they extract the ore from the mountain, it is crushed into powder, making it more soluble in water.

 Then they take it to the factory for sieving and sorting.